Celtiberians: Late period

 The Celtiberians were the most influential ethnic group in Iberia when the Mediterranean powers (Carthage and Rome) started their conquests.
 In 220 BC, the Punic army was attacked when preparing to cross the Tagus river by a coalition of Vaccei, Carpetani and Olcades.
 Despite these clashes, during the Second Punic War the Celtiberians served most often as allies or mercenaries of Carthage in its conflict with Rome, and crossed the Alps in the mixed forces under Hannibal's command.
 Under Scipio Africanus, the Romans were able to secure alliances and change the allegiances of many Celtiberian tribes, using these allied warriors against the Carthaginian forces and allies in Spain.
 After the conflict, Rome took possession of the Punic empire in Spain, and some Celtiberians soon challenged the new dominant power that loomed in the borders of its territory.
 Tiberius Sempronius Gracchus spent the years 182 to 179 pacifying the Celtiberians.
 Gracchus boasted of destroying over 300 Celtiberian settlements.

 In 155 BC, a raid into Hispania Ulterior (Farther Spain) by the Lusitani and the defeat of two successive Roman praetors encouraged the town of Segeda in Hispania Citerior (Nearer Spain) to rebel.
 The following year, it refused to pay tribute or provide a military contingent to Rome but formed instead a confederacy with neighboring towns and began the construction of a defensive wall.
 Quintus Fulvius Nobilior was sent against the Celtiberians in 153 BC, with nearly 30,000 men.
 But the consul was late in arriving and ambushed soon after, with 6,000 Romans slain.
 A siege of Numantia several days later, where the Segedans had taken refuge, was no more successful.
 Three elephants were brought up against the town walls but became frightened and turned on the Romans, who retreated in confusion.
 There were other setbacks, and the hapless Nobilior was obliged to withdraw to camp, where more men suffered frostbite and died of the winter cold.
 Nobilior lost over 10,000 men in his campaign.
 In 137 BC, the Celtiberians forced the surrender of a 20,000-man Roman consular army led by Gaius Hostilius Mancinus.
-In 134 BC, the consul Scipio Aemilianus took charge of the demoralized Roman troops in Spain and laid siege to Numantia.
+In 134 BC, the consul Scipio Aemilianus took charge of the demoralised Roman troops in Spain and laid siege to Numantia.